 - Purchase an autograph book and carry it around with you for any opportunities.
 You can find autograph books on the ship, but I recommend purchasing in advance, because the stores aren’t open when you first board the ship.
 You can find them online at ShopDisney here.

 - When you see a character that you want to meet, get in line.
-That way, you won’t be looking for that character later.
+That way, you won’t be looking for that character later in your cruise.

 - If you have Frozen and/or Princess lovers in your family, be sure to get those gathering tickets in advance, if they are available.